xymostech/XymosTeX/goals.md

 **Status**: Done!
 **Difficulty**: Easy
-**Condition for success**: correctly executing interpreting [a series of macros, assignments, and conditionals that produce an output of prime numbers](https://github.com/xymostech/js-tex-parser/blob/master/examples/primes.tex) (this is a simplified version of the same function found in the TeXbook)
+**Condition for success**: correctly interpreting [a series of macros, assignments, and conditionals that produce an output of prime numbers](examples/primes.tex) (this is a simplified version of the same function found in the TeXbook)

 The goal of this first stage is to get some of the core parsing and lexing working.
 A large part of this stage will be ensuring that assignment, expansion, and conditionals work correctly.